thaddavis/fullstack-rag-frontend/README.md

 ## TLDR

-The accompanying frontend repo for the "Fullstack R.A.G." video on COMMAND's YouTube channel
+NextJS webapp for "Fullstack R.A.G." course

 ## TIPS